MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) deleting applications from unused nodes periodically

 **Memorize:** `A) increasing or decreasing the number of worker nodes`

-**Quick reason:** increasing or decreasing the number of worker nodes

 <details>
 <summary>Full explanation</summary>